serghiou/conference-reports/academy-health-2018.md

 ### TL;DR

 * Cochrane is using technological innovations to substantially improve the process of creating systematic reviews
-* Better partnerships between academia and industry can substantially help both worlds
+* Better partnerships between academia and industry can substantially facilitate innovation
 * Scientists in health services research are becoming incresingly interested in machine learning techniques

 ### Cochrane's next generation evidence systems